 According to College policy, if a mentor or instructor submits a "Fail" grade, and the MFA Committee confirms the "Fail" grade, the candidate is placed on probation for the subsequent semester.
 Any student failing the Mid-Program Review or Thesis Exhibition will automatically be placed on Academic Probation.
 The student, mentor, and MFA Director prepare a plan for academic improvement that is submitted to the MFA Committee for approval.
 At the end of the following semester the MFA Committee reviews the student's progress and the student may either be removed from probation or dismissed from the program.
 A student may appeal to return, in writing to the MFA Director, following the dismissal.
-Readmission following dismissal may be granted upon recommendation of the MFA Committee on a case by case basis.
+Readmission following dismissal may be granted upon recommendation of the MFA Committee after a period of at least one semester, and will be reviewed by the MFA Committee on a case by case basis.
 The student will submit a portfolio of work that includes work completed during the program as well work completed during the time away from the program.
 This work should represent a significant amount of development, and include a statement outlining a plan for how to continue to make progress in the program if readmitted.